-Unfilled cybersecurity careers will reach over 1.5 million by 2019.
+Unfilled cybersecurity careers will reach over 1.8 million by 2022.
 With the ever-increasing amount of technology placed on the internet, security becomes a high priority.
-The Department of Energy (DOE), capitalizing on the expertise of current national laboratory staff that previously hosted two successful cyber defense competitions to exercise interactive, scenario-based events, where teams engage in cybersecurity activities includes methods, practices, strategy, policy, and ethics.
+The Department of Energy (DOE), capitalizing on the expertise of current national laboratory staff that previously hosted four successful cyber defense competitions to exercise interactive, scenario-based events, where participants engage in cybersecurity activities includes methods, practices, strategy, policy, and ethics.
 Through the CyberForce Competition™, DOE has worked to increase 1) hands-on cyber education to college students and professionals, 2) awareness into the critical infrastructure and cyber security nexus, and 3) basic understanding of cyber security within a real world scenario.

 Scenarios developed have an energy focus.
 Previous scenarios have focused on power distributors and water and power delivery systems.
 Additionally, the scenarios developed look at real-world constraints and lifelike anomalies to include no budget for maintenance or upkeep, deficiency in understanding the system’s needs, website defacement, business meetings, or lack of permission controls.